-Jitters over Brexit and the US elections notwithstanding, FinTech businesses are continuing to attract large amounts of venture capital & bank funding, with a dizzying range of start-ups vying for investment worldwide.
-London, alongside other financial centres (New York, Singapore and Frankfurt) are competing hard to attract the brightest FinTech talent.
-The breadth of application is increasing, with organisations looking at new areas of customer service, operational processing, and sources of inefficiency to apply FinTech to.
+Jitters over Brexit and the US elections notwithstanding, fintech businesses are continuing to attract large amounts of venture capital & bank funding, with a dizzying range of start-ups vying for investment worldwide.
+London, alongside other financial centres (New York, Singapore and Frankfurt) are competing hard to attract the brightest fintech talent.
+The breadth of application is increasing, with organisations looking at new areas of customer service, operational processing, and sources of inefficiency to which fintech can be applied.

 I think it’s an exciting time to be involved in this marketplace, with a front-row seat to the latest developments.
 The Labs gives us a great position as a facilitator for the start-ups that are transforming financial services, and I’m very happy to be part of it.
 It’s a privilege to be leading Accenture’s FinTech London programme—which, for the first time, includes a dedicated InsurTech stream—at such a pivotal moment.

 As well as helping our clients capture advantage from digital technologies, we’re playing an active part in shaping the future of this industry.
 In the coming weeks and months, I’ll be reporting back to you on our achievements, along with broader observations on the latest and greatest fintech trends, here in the UK and around the world.

 Just a few words on what we’re doing.
 Our FinTech programme is a London-based accelerator and mentorship engine uniting top European fintech and InsurTech start-ups with key decision-makers from global financial services institutions.
 At the programme’s heart, the FinTech Innovation Lab has been developed to help young start-ups refine and test their propositions, supported by Accenture and the 28 (and counting) financial services partner organisations now on board.